-Students who are found to have violated the district's code of conduct may be subject to the following penalties, either alone or in combination.
-The school personnel identified after each penalty are authorized to impose that penalty, consistent with the student's right to due process.
+Students who are found to have demonstrated inappropriate behavior may be subject to the following interventions and consequences, either alone or in combination.
+The school personnel identified after each consequence are authorized to assign that consequence, consistent with the student's right to due process.